abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kind.md

 [INFO] http://192.168.7.119:30443/
 ```
 > Open the URL returned by the install bash script.
-In this sample `http://192.168.7.119:30443/`
+In this example: `http://192.168.7.119:30443/`

 ![kind home page](img/kinduserhompage.png)

-Your web browser shows the abcdesktop service home page
+Your web browser displays the abcdesktop service home page.

 ![kind user connected](img/kinduserconnected.png)

-The user `Philip J. Fry` is connected to the abcdesktop service
+The user `Philip J. Fry` is connected to the abcdesktop service.

 > Open the URL returned by the install bash script.
-In this sample `http://192.168.7.119:30443/`
+In this example: `http://192.168.7.119:30443/`

-Great, you have installed abcdesktop using Kind and your web browser shows the abcdesktop service.
+abcdesktop has been successfully installed using Kind, and the service home page is now accessible from your web browser.

 ## Delete cluster